-The program is designed for older people experiencing a range of common mental health conditions including mood, anxiety and adjustment disorders i.e. depression, grief and loss.
+The service is designed for older people experiencing a range of common mental health conditions including mood, anxiety and adjustment disorders i.e. depression, grief and loss.
 This program is aimed at improving emotional and physical functioning and maintaining independence.
 It provides the opportunity to meet others with similar experiences and to explore some of the changes and challenges of post retirement life.

-This Group Based Program Utilises:
+This Service Utilises: